 I recently got a letter from DVLA for Vehicle Tax Reminder (VED).
 For the first time since owning a vehicle in the UK, the amount to pay towards road tax is £0. 🎉

-As I go through the process of getting my Tesla Model 3 taxed in the UK, I have documented it for you.
+As I go through the process of submitting my Tesla Model 3 road tax, I have documented it for you.

 In this post, I have explained how to tax your Tesla online (with pictures) – read on!